LucidtechAI/cradl-docs/get-started/upload-data.md

 # Upload data

-## Upload documents one-by-one to a dataset
+## Upload documents one by one to a dataset

 After the dataset is created we can start uploading [documents](../concepts/documents.md) and assign them to our dataset.
 Since we want to use the documents for training, we'll also provide [ground truth values](../concepts/documents.md#setting-ground-truths) that will define the correct output for the model on each document.
 We'll have to make sure that the field names in the ground truth match those in the field config we made for our model.